ryanlane/epaper-movie-frame/README.md

 This Python script allows you to play back a video at a specified time interval, capturing and resizing frames along the way so that the still frame can be displayed on an ePaper style display.

 ## Project Background and Inspiration
-This project draws inspiration from the December 2018 post by Bryan Boyer, titled [“Creating a Very Slow Movie Player”](https://medium.com/s/story/very-slow-movie-player-499f76c48b62).
-In his thought-provoking essay, Boyer explores the interplay of light, Brasília, and architecture.
-The focal point of his project is an e-paper display designed to showcase films at an extraordinarily slow rate of 24 frames per hour, in stark contrast to the conventional 24 frames per second.
-This unique approach transforms the viewing experience, requiring an entire year to play the 142-minute masterpiece, "2001: A Space Odyssey."

-In August 2020, Tom Whitwell further contributed to the concept with his post ["How to Build a Very Slow Movie Player for £120 in 2020"](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4)".
+This project draws inspiration from the December 2018 post by Bryan Boyer, titled [“Creating a Very Slow Movie Player”](https://medium.com/s/story/very-slow-movie-player-499f76c48b62) and the August 2020, Tom Whitwell project post ["How to Build a Very Slow Movie Player for £120 in 2020"](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4)".
 Whitwell provided detailed instructions on constructing a Very Slow Movie Player (VSMP) using the then-new [7.5-inch, Raspberry Pi-compatible e-paper display from Waveshare](https://www.waveshare.com/product/displays/e-paper/epaper-1/7.5inch-e-paper-hat.htm).
+I have used several Waveshare screens as well, but have had mixed success around stability and quality of their hardware.
+At least with their larger epaper displays.

 ### My Version